Retirement is a time for relaxation and enjoying the fruits of your hard work.

 Property Ownership Requirements

 Furthermore, those seeking an equity release must ensure their property is in good condition before applying for the scheme.
-Although some lenders may accept run-down homes, be sure to check if your specific building society requires this or not.
+Although some lenders may accept run-down homes, be sure to check if your specific building.

 It’s always worth checking with your building society beforehand to see if your house is suitable for an equity release plan.